Paris Peace Accords

-The Paris Peace Accords (Hiệp định Paris về Việt Nam), officially the Agreement on Ending the War and Restoring Peace in Viet Nam (Hiệp định về chấm dứt chiến tranh, lập lại hòa bình ở Việt Nam), was a peace agreement signed on 27 January 1973 to establish peace in Vietnam and end the Vietnam War.
+The Paris Peace Accords (Hiệp định Paris về Việt Nam), officially the Agreement on ending the war and restoring peace in Viet-Nam (Hiệp định về chấm dứt chiến tranh, lập lại hòa bình ở Việt Nam), was a peace agreement signed on 27 January 1973 to establish peace in Vietnam and end the Vietnam War.
 It included a main treaty and accompanying annexes.
-It was scheduled to take effect at 8:00 AM Saigon time the following day.
+The agreement was registered by the United States of America on May 13, 1974, with the United Nations Secretariat.
+It is recorded in the United Nations Treaty Series (UNTS) under Volume 935, Treaty No.13295.
+The agreement entered into force upon signature and included a cease-fire, which was scheduled to take effect at 24:00 GMT on 27 January.
 The agreement was signed by the Democratic Republic of Vietnam (North Vietnam), the Republic of Vietnam (South Vietnam), the Provisional Revolutionary Government (PRG), and the United States.
 The PRG represented the Viet Cong (VC, NLF), a South Vietnamese opposition movement de facto controlled by the North.
-US ground forces had begun to withdraw from Vietnam in 1969, and had suffered from deteriorating morale during the withdrawal.
-By the beginning of 1972 those that remained had very little involvement in combat.
+US ground forces had begun to withdraw from Vietnam in 1969, and by the beginning of 1972 those that remained had very little involvement in combat.
 The last American infantry battalions withdrew in August 1972.
-Most air and naval forces, and most advisers, also were gone from South Vietnam by that time, though air and naval forces not based in South Vietnam were still playing a large role in the war.
+Most air and naval forces, and most advisers, also were gone from South Vietnam by that time, though air and naval forces not based in South Vietnam were still playing a symbolic role in the war.
 The Paris Agreement removed the remaining US forces, and direct US military intervention ended.
 Fighting between the three remaining powers did not stop on 28 January, even for an hour.
 The agreement was not formally designated a treaty, and President Nixon did not ask the US Senate to ratify it.